lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 $$c=(B_{x}-A_{x}) \cdot (C_{y} - A_{y}) - (C_{x} - A_{x}) \cdot (B_{y}-A_{y})$$

-Where A, B and C are the three vertices needed to define the plane.
+Where $$A$$, $$B$$ and $$C$$ are the three vertices needed to define the plane.

-We have the x and z coordinates of the current position and we need to calculate the y value: float y = (-d - a * x - c * z) / b;
+Then, with previous equations and the values of the x and z coordinates for the current position we are able to calculate the y value, that is the hieght of the terrain at the current position:

+float y = (-d - a * x - c * z) / b;
 This is calculated in the following method: protected float interpolateHeight(Vector3f pA, Vector3f pB, Vector3f pC, float x, float z) {